 EY monitors compliance with professional standards, laws and regulations governing the provision of non-audit services to audit clients through a variety of mechanisms.
-These include the use of tools, such as PACE (see page 9) and the Service Offering Reference Tool (see below), and training and required procedures completed during the performance of audits and internal inspection processes.
-Non-audit services must be reviewed and approved by Independence partners or managing directors in advance of accepting the engagement.
+These include the use of tools, such as PACE (see page 16) and the Service Offering Reference Tool (SORT) (see below), and training and required procedures completed during the performance of audits and internal inspection processes.
+There is also a process in place for the review and approval of certain non-audit services in advance of accepting the engagement.